-New research shows a correlation between Medicaid expansion and an increased employment rate for persons with disabilities.20 In states that have expanded Medicaid, persons with disabilities no longer have to qualify for SSI in order to be eligible for Medicaid.
+New research shows a correlation between Medicaid expansion and an increased employment rate for persons with disabilities.
+In states that have expanded Medicaid, persons with disabilities no longer have to qualify for SSI in order to be eligible for Medicaid.
 This change in policy allows persons with disabilities to access health care without having to meet the criteria for SSI eligibility, including an asset test.
-Other research that shows a drop in SSI applications in states that have expanded Medicaid supports the theory that access to Medicaid is an incentive for employment.21 Jeopardizing access to Medicaid for persons with disabilities by the policies proposed in Virginia's proposal will ultimately create a disincentive for employment among persons with disabilities.
+Other research that shows a drop in SSI applications in states that have expanded Medicaid supports the theory that access to Medicaid is an incentive for employment.
+Jeopardizing access to Medicaid for persons with disabilities by the policies proposed in Virginia's proposal will ultimately create a disincentive for employment among persons with disabilities.

 Further, an Ohio study found that one-third of the people referred to a SNAP employment program that would allow them to keep their benefits reported a physical or mental limitation.
-Of those, 25 percent indicated that the condition limited their daily activities, 22 and nearly 20 percent had filed for Disability/SSI within the previous 2 years.
+Of those, 25 percent indicated that the condition limited their daily activities, 20 and nearly 20 percent had filed for Disability/SSI within the previous 2 years.
+This is true even though individuals with disabilities were supposed to be exempted from the time limit and therefore not referred to these programs.
 Additionally, those with disabilities may have a difficult time navigating the increased red tape and bureaucracy put in place to administer a work requirement, including proving they are exempt.
-The end result is that many people with physical and mental disabilities will in fact be subject to the work requirement and be at risk of losing health coverage.
+The end result is that many people with disabilities will not be exempted from the work requirement and will be at risk of losing health coverage.